OneMoreSummer/academic-kickstart/content/post/part-ii-evolution-of-the-fittest/index.md

 ---
 title: "Part II: Evolution of the Fittest?"
-subtitle: Fast Bowlers are the main reason for the Relative Age Effect found in Part I (England ODI Matches Per Player By Birth Quarter).
+subtitle: Fast Bowlers are the main reason for the Relative Age Effect found in Part I (England ODI Matches Per Player By Birth Quarter 2000-2020).
 date: 2020-06-23T19:51:40.722Z
 draft: false
 featured: false